freeCodeCamp/pantry-for-good/README.md

 If you'd like to contribute, the [contributing guide](CONTRIBUTING.md) explains the git workflow and the [developers guide](https://github.com/freeCodeCamp/pantry-for-good/wiki/developer's-guide) gives an overview of how the app works.
 The [open issues](https://github.com/freeCodeCamp/pantry-for-good/issues) are a good place to start, or you can try the app and add your own issues.
 If you get stuck or need help with something, feel free to leave a comment.

 Some issues are quite large, don't feel like you have to finish them, it's ok.
 Little bits help too!
+Start slow!

 There's a demo app hosted at https://pantry-for-good.herokuapp.com, though it might be a bit behind the current version.